f-breidenstein/infowall/README.md

 !!
 Attention !!

 Don't use this code in production.
-Is is not safe and contains for sure a xss vulnerability.
+It is not safe and contains for sure a xss vulnerability.

-This is only some playing with tornado websockets and the twitter streaming api
+This is only some playing with tornado, websockets and the twitter streaming api

 Requirements:

   Create an app on twitter to have access to the streaming api.

   python3 modules